-- The Stone – a digital literary magazine available exclusively through the Kindle App and seeking contributors from across the globe, both established and independent writers - was launched in December of 2011.
+The Stone – a digital literary magazine available exclusively through the Kindle App that sought contributors from across the globe, both established and independent writers – was launched in December of 2011 and produced its last issue in March of 2013.
+The following stories of my own appeared alongside the stories of other talented writers:

 ___________________________________________________________________

-To my fellow writers, please check out “The Outsiders” links on the sidebar for some great literary magazines, such as Philadelphia Stories, Glimmer Train, American Short Fiction and Narrative Magazine that are treasure troves of great stories and potential places to submit your writing.
+To my fellow writers, please check out “The Outsiders” links on the sidebar for some great literary magazines, that are treasure troves of great stories and potential places to submit your writing.
 Many have frequent contests in addition to standard submissions.
-You can also submit your work to The Stone!

 Here are some past posts on short fiction from here at The Schleicher Spin: